COVID-19: Working in Close Contact (less than 2 metres of others)

 - Goggles must be cleaned and disinfected between uses in accordance with manufacturer’s instructions.
-Guidance on cleaning and disinfection of eye protection is available on the EHS COVID-19 Guidelines Website.
+Instructions on cleaning and disinfecting eye protection is available in the Protective Eyewear Guidance on the EHS COVID-19 Guidelines Website.

 A face shield is personal protective equipment that has a transparent window or visor supported in front of the face, serving as a barrier to protect the wearer’s eyes and face.
 Face shields do not replace masks but can be worn in addition to a mask to provide eye protection.

 - Safety goggles may be used in place of a face shield where eye protection is required

 - Face shields must cover the forehead, extend below the chin and cover the sides of the face

 - A face shield that is not CSA-approved must not be used if the job task requires Canadian Standards Association (CSA)-approved safety glasses or goggles

 - The material used for the visor (i.e., part of the face shield that covers the face) needs to be impenetrable by splashes, sprays, and spatter of body fluids.

 - Wearing the face shield must not create a health hazard (e.g., skin irritation, allergic reaction, etc.) or a safety hazard (e.g., poor visibility, sharp edges, etc.) of its own